Ātea editor Leonie Hayden is one of the lucky ones, she says, so why does it feel like there’s a weight inside her chest?

 I feel the weight of privilege.
 I’ve started to think of it as survivor’s guilt.
 Not survival of the virus but survival of the worst aspects of being contained.
 I volunteered to do shopping and deliveries for The Aunties, who walk alongside families that have escaped from violence.
 One asshole showed up to his ex-partner’s house on the first day of lockdown and wouldn’t leave.
 Then he took the money he’d been given to buy nappies and disappeared.
 What a cunt.
 When I went to buy nappies for her they were sorted into weights rather than ages.
 I don’t know how much a six-month-old, or a two-year-old, or a three-year-old weighs.
 I hope I didn’t ruin her day even more with ill-fitting nappies.

 There have been moments of peace.
 Slow dancing to The Ronettes.
 A freshly baked scone on the doorstep from the neighbours.
-Watching a ropey rom-com with my friends online that inexplicably starred a 90s R&B singer and some former Shortland Street actors.
-It made us cry with laughter.
+Watching a ropey rom-com online with my friends that inexplicably starred a 90s R&B singer and some former Shortland Street actors.
+Sending each other messages that made us cry with laughter.
 My boyfriend and I have become more gentle towards one another.
 In week two we started to become cruel.
 Things were getting under our skin.
 The sound of him eating made me want to hurl a chair across the room.
 But now we say nice things to each other and bite our tongues.
 One night we lay on the bed and listened to Bob Dylan.
 I never got Dylan.
 There’s no trace of my life in a Dylan song.
 But I loved doing that.

 He’s started listening to a lot of Sly & The Family Stone.